-The Holy Spirit brought Peter back from an embarrassing fall to be the leader, who opened the door to God’s kingdom for the Gentiles and the world.
+The Holy Spirit brought Peter back from an embarrassing fall to be the leader who opened the door to God’s Kingdom for the Gentiles and the world.
 I do know that the Holy Spirit also brought me back from a life that was going in the wrong direction, which required a dramatic change and adjustment so that I could become a servant of men and God.
-Imagine what he could do for you if you decide to partner with the Holy Spirit of the Lord?
-Those that did, after Pentecost, propelled the kingdom of God into the world.
+Imagine what he can do for you if you decide to partner with the Holy Spirit of the Lord?
+Those that did, after Pentecost, propelled the Kingdom of God into the world.

 The influx of people in Jerusalem created a health and sanitation problems enough to shut down the city.
 The Jewish Christians were not scattering, but they were gathering for some event in Jerusalem.
 The religious leaders could not halt the increase.
 The Romans had no reason to disrupt a peaceful movement that did not require a military for force.
 But Herod feared the rumor that Jesus was on his way back to unseat him as king.
 Herod’s grandfather killed the baby boys when Jesus was born, his father beheaded John the Baptist, and decapitated James Zebedee.
 Herod’s evil intentions became the means that drove the Christians out of Jerusalem before the Jewish rebels forced Rome to shut Jerusalem and Judea down.
 Peter, too, had to be rescued and he too left the area.

 About that time Herod the king laid violent hands upon some who belonged to the church.
 He killed James the brother of John with the sword; and when he saw that it pleased the Jews, he proceeded to arrest Peter also.
 This was during the days of Unleavened Bread.
 And when he had seized him, he put him in prison, and delivered him to four squads of soldiers to guard him, intending after the Passover to bring him out to the people.
 So Peter was kept in prison; but earnest prayer for him was made to God by the church.